MaximilianStammnitz/Indelwald/README.md

 <b>############ 06-07-2021: UPDATE ##############</b>

-Six years after its opening, I've finally added a new piece of R code to this repository.
-Using this, we generate indel variant spectra from input VCF files, in line with the PCAWG indel classifications specified in [Alexandrov et al., 2020](https://www.nature.com/articles/s41586-020-1943-3) ([COSMIC ID signature catalogues](https://cancer.sanger.ac.uk/signatures/id/)).
+Six years after its opening, I've finally added a new piece of R code to the Indewald repository.
+Using this, we generate indel variant spectra from input VCF files, in line with the PCAWG indel classifications specified by [Alexandrov et al., 2020](https://www.nature.com/articles/s41586-020-1943-3) (see [COSMIC ID signature catalogues](https://cancer.sanger.ac.uk/signatures/id/)).

-Note that, in order to produce your own indel spectra, you will need to provide the reference genome fasta file based on which your indel genotypes were called in the first place.
-My code then groups all insertion and deletion variants based on the (current, as of July 2021) 83 different different consensus types agreed upon by the PCAWG signature consortium, [based both on their lengths, sequence type and immediate sequence context](https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2017_12_08.xlsx).
-An example spectrum would look like this:
+Note that, in order to produce your own indel spectra, you will need to provide the reference genome fasta file based on which your alignment's indel calls were generated in the first place.
+My code then groups all of your co-specified VCF's insertion and deletion variants based on the (current) 83 different indel types agreed upon by the PCAWG signature consortium – these reflect a consensus rule set [regarding variant lengths, sequence type and immediate sequence context](https://cancer.sanger.ac.uk/signatures/documents/4/PCAWG7_indel_classification_2017_12_08.xlsx).
+Output spectra look more or less like this ID1 signature example, which is indicative of polymerase slippage and particularly prominent in cancers with DNA mismatch repair (MMR) deficiency:
 ![example](./COSMIC_ID1.png)

 Disclaimer #1: This script and its associated results are yet unpublished.
 We won't pay your insurance on potentially false outputs.